-Q.1 How many times in a day the minute and hour hands of a clock coincide (Angle between them is zero) with each other?
+Q.1 How many times in a day do the minute and hour hands of a clock coincide (Angle between them is zero) with each other?

 A first collision of the hands in a clock at midnight

-A day starts at midnight, and hence the first-ever coinciding of hands happen at midnight, now observing the clock, the next coincidence will occur at approximately 1’ o’clock and 5 minutes.
+A day starts at midnight, and hence the first-ever coinciding of hands happen at midnight.
+Now observing the clock, the next coincidence will occur at approximately 1’ o’clock and 5 minutes.
 Thus, one can conclude that every hour, there is one coincidence of hands.
 Therefore, the answer should be 24 times for 24 hours.
 But it is not the correct answer and right logic.

-Now observe the time between 11 to 12, either it can either be A.M or P.M, the hands are not coinciding between 11’o o’clock to 12’o o’clock.
+Now observe the time between 11 to 12, either it can either be A.M or P.M, the hands are not coinciding between 11’o o’clock and 12’o o’clock.
 The coinciding of hands at 12’ o clock is the coincidence between 12 and 1 and 11 and 12.
 Hence, in 12 hours, there will only be 11 coincidence, extending the logic for 24 hours of the day, there will be 22 coincidences.

 If 12:0:0 A.M is the first coincidence of the hands in a day then the next collision will be at 1’o o’clock 5 minutes, but the evaluation of seconds is difficult, but not impossible.

 We know in 12 hours there will be 11 coincidences.
-Therefore one collision will happen at:
+Therefore, one collision will happen at: